 Membership also gives students access to exclusive deals on Amazon Prime Day and access to Amazon's Off-to-College store.
 Amazon Prime Student is handy if you frequently buy from Amazon and use — or are interested in using — its other online services.

-- Right now, Prime Student subscribers can save $7 per month on Prime Music Unlimited, the full-featured upgraded version of Prime Music.
+- Prime Student subscribers can save $7 per month on Prime Music Unlimited, the full-featured upgraded version of Prime Music.

 Amazon Prime Student: free 6-month trial

 Prime Student gives you access to free 2-day shipping, Prime Video, exclusive Prime member only deals, and more.
-It costs $59/year, which is 50% less than a typical Prime membership.
+Amazon Prime Student costs $59/year, which is 50% less than a typical Prime membership.
 View Deal

 Q.: What is Amazon Prime?